60-second summary

 Are there any driving restrictions placed on people with medical conditions?

-There are restrictions, but they vary depending on the specific medical condition you’re suffering from and how it will affect your ability to drive safely.
+There are restrictions, but they vary depending on the specific medical condition you’re living with and how it will affect your ability to drive safely.
 For example, someone with poor eyesight will be required to wear their glasses or contact lenses at all times while driving.

 Do I need to disclose my medical condition?

-In most cases, you'll need to disclose your medical condition to both your car insurance provider and the DVLA.
+Yes, there are a number of DVLA reportable medical conditions.
+In most cases, you'll need to disclose your condition to both your car insurance provider and the DVLA.
 The exception is if you're deaf.
-There are currently no restrictions on driving a car, van or motorcycle with a hearing impairment.
+There are currently no hearing-impaired driving restrictions for cars, vans or motorbikes.

-But these aren’t the only medical conditions that require disclosure.
+But these aren’t the only DVLA reportable medical conditions that require disclosure.
 There are several other conditions, including neurological conditions like Alzheimer’s, amyotrophic lateral sclerosis (ALS), Parkinson’s disease and dementia, as well as serious head injuries and limb disabilities, that you must report to the DVLA.
-You’ll also need to disclose common mental health conditions, like depression and anxiety, if they affect your ability to drive safely.
+You may also need to disclose mental health conditions, if they significantly affect your ability to drive safely.
+Examples of these may include schizophrenia or bipolar.

 If you’re not sure if a mental health condition, or any medication you’re taking for it, may affect your ability to drive, your doctor should be able to help.

 If in doubt, the DVLA has a handy online tool you can use to confirm if you need to report your medical condition.
-It also has an A-Z list of conditions you can check, with links to further guidance for certain conditions.
+It also has an A-Z list of conditions you can check, with links to further guidance for certain health conditions and driving restrictions.

 How should I notify the DVLA of my medical condition?